 - a.
 All amounts presented were earned in respect of the financial period. - b.
 This is the taxable value of benefits paid or payable in respect of the financial period.
 For executive directors, benefits include health, dental, vision, life and long-term disability insurance paid for by the Company - c.
-The remuneration committee has concluded that executive bonuses will be paid out at 75% of targets for the financial year ended 30 June 2023. - d.
+The remuneration committee has concluded that executive bonuses will not be paid out for the financial year ended 30 June 2024. - d.
 The amount shown relates to the market value of the EIP and other equity awards vesting during the year using the Company's AIM closing price at the end of the quarter in which the award vested less associated exercise price. - e.
 The amount shown relates to Company contributions to the defined contribution scheme, plus any cash in lieu. - 1.
 Dr. Lium sits on our board as a representative of the Icahn School of Medicine at Mount Sinai.
 This fee is invoiced annually by Mt.
 Sinai. - 2.
-In the financial year ended 30 June 2022, in addition to \$26,621 in board fees, Chirag Parikh's remuneration includes consulting services performed for Renalytix.
-Chirag received \$500/hr for consulting services in the financial year ended 30 June 2022. - 3.
-Ann Berman resigned from the board in September 2022. - 4.
-Catherine Coste joined the board on 30 June 2023 and did not receive remuneration in the financial year ended 30 June 2023 or the financial year ended 30 June 2022.
+Daniel Levangie resigned from the Board in October 2024. - 3.
+Chirag Parikh resigned from the board in December 2023. - 4.
+Timothy Scannell resigned from the board in October 2023.

-ANNUAL PERFORMANCE BONUS - 2022/2023 financial year
+ANNUAL PERFORMANCE BONUS - 2023/2024 financial year

-In the 2023 financial year, all employees were eligible for an annual discretionary cash bonus, whereby performance objectives were established at the beginning of the financial year by reference to suitably challenging corporate goals.
+In the 2024 financial year, all employees were eligible for an annual discretionary cash bonus, whereby performance objectives were established at the beginning of the financial year by reference to suitably challenging corporate goals.
+For the 2024 financial year, no annual performance bonus was paid to any employees.